 -intently reading something and saying YES! out loud to no one.

--finding a TikTok in my feed from Ella talking about me saying, “she didn’t think she looked good but I think she looks beautiful.”
+-discovering a TikTok on my feed from Ella talking about me saying, “she didn’t think she looked good but I think she looks beautiful.”

--discovering TikTok late in the game and it giving you so much laughter
+-discovering TikTok late in the game and having some much fun with it

 -book referrals from friends